 Dublin, the capital of Ireland, had long been on my list of European cities to discover.
 As you know, I have in mind to visit all the European capitals before I turn 30 (see bucket list) and for 2019, the only one that was discovered is Dublin.
 Apart from crossing this city off my list, Dublin was to be explored for two main reasons: Trinity College Library and Guinness Storehouse!

-I will tell you more about my adventures in the library in another article, as this one will talk about Guinness, my favourite beer!
-So, coming to Ireland and not visiting its famous brewery would be like a serious crime for any self-respecting beer lover or to anybody who wants to spend €18.50.
+I tell you more about my adventures in the library here, as this one will talk about Guinness, my favourite beer!
+So, coming to Ireland and not visiting its famous brewery would be like a serious crime for any self-respecting beer lover or for anybody who wants to spend €18.50.
 But anyway, we decided to pay the entrance fee for the Guinness Storehouse, since I couldn’t leave without having discovered the secrets of this beer and above all, I also wondered if it tasted different in Ireland, but I’ll come back to that later.

 I’m clearly not an expert on beers, although I try to taste some at every new destination, however at no time has another beer managed to steal my preference for Guinness.
 I owe this to my dear daddy who introduced me at a very young age to the benefits of beer and especially Guinness.